simon-kuster/BlazorDexie/README.md

-# Nosthy.Blazor.DexieWrapper
+# blazor-dexie (former Nosthy.Blazor.DexieWrapper)
-Nosthy.Blazor.DexieWrapper provides an easy way to access the browers IndexedDb for Blazor applications.
+blazor-dexie provides an easy way to access the browers IndexedDb for Blazor applications.
 It is a wrapper around the well-known javascript library Dexie.js.

 ## Usage